 Children’s house is a name given by Maria Montessori to schools for young children.
 The activities in the children’s house focus on the holistic development of the child.

 Maria Montessori borrowed some ideas from Froebel and Seguin’s Kindergarten movement to develop her own materials.

 The Montessori educational system and curriculum rely on these materials.
 The Materials are of three types:

 - The ones which help children to adapt according to the school’s requirements.

 Physical activities, Social values, and basic manners are some important features of the Children’s house concept.

 Role of the teacher:

-Teachers in a Montessori school act as a guide or a director in the education process.
+Teachers in a Montessori school act as guides or a director in the education process.
 The teacher is a facilitator and should always be ready to provide the children with the desired help.